 The smart factory has the potential to reinforce labor productivity threefold over the next decade.
 Deloitte reports. digitalization of manufacturing is gaining momentum by incorporating fast-moving technologies such as industrial IoT, big data analytics, cloud environment, M2M communication (machine to machine), artificial intelligence, and machine learning.

-Let’s get into detail and shed light on each technology capable to optimize operations, processes, and assets.
+Let’s get into detail and shed light on each technology capable of optimizing operations, processes, and assets.

 What Is a Smart Factory?